-Highland Wildlife Park is open seven days a week to visitors from across Scotland in line with current Scottish Government guidance.
+Highland Wildlife Park is open seven days a week to visitors from across the UK in line with current Scottish Government guidance.

 Your visit will be different to normal as we take measures to ensure the safety of our visitors, staff and animals.

 For the latest visitor information, please visit our FAQ page.

 Download and print our park map (5Mb pdf)

 Audio Guide - Find out more about the animals in the main drive through reserve with our audio guide.
 Download or listen to our park audio guide.

 Visitors with disabilities